 Renata Sledge is a licensed clinical social worker at a dialysis center in Illinois where she focuses on helping patients and their families adjust to the life changes that come with dialysis.
 As a social worker, Renata has also worked with children diagnosed with severe mental illness and exposed to trauma and abuse.
 As a music therapist, Renata worked with children who were hospitalized with a variety of illnesses and conditions.
 She has also worked with adult cancer patients and families affected by cancer.

 Renata’s most important role is being a mother to Clara, who was born in May, 2010.
 Renata and her husband are thankful every day for the honor and gift of being Clara’s parents.
 Renata is hopeful that sharing her family’s experiences and Clara’s experiences with early childhood education will be helpful to teachers and parents.

-Renata’s next post: “Choosing Daycare”This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Renata’s next post: “Choosing Daycare”This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!